stefcameron/grunt-processDocstrapDocs/README.md

     This issue is fixed by removing the `navbar-fixed-top` style from the top navbar.

+    __Note:__ Later releases of built-in JSDoc templates have addressed this issue so setting this option is no longer necessary (at least as of JSDoc 3.3.2 or even earlier).

 __Note:__ For this task, each source is also a destination.
 Destinations are __ignored__ (i.e. modifiations will be made to each source directory specified).